-Nicknamed “The Coathanger”, the Sydney Harbour Bridge is one of the most distinguished landmarks of Australia.
-The bridge runs across one of the world’s most spectacular harbours.
+Nicknamed “The Coathanger”, the Sydney Harbour Bridge is one of the distinguished landmarks of Australia.
+The bridge runs across one of the world’s spectacular harbours.

 Bridge Climb at the Sydney Harbour Bridge has become a popular tourist attraction.
 Visitors can enjoy tours that take place throughout the day and night.
 For many years the bridge has also been the focal point for important national celebrations and fireworks displays on New Year’s Eve.